Transit-Oriented Development (TOD) - West Oakland

-China Harbour Engineering Co.
-(CHEC) and their development partners Strategic Urban Development Alliance (SUDA) are proposing to develop a mixed-use Transit-Oriented Development that will consist of approximately 1 million square feet of office in two buildings, 180 residential units (20% of which will be affordable) and 75,000 square feet of retail on approximately 5 acres.
-The envisioned development will be located on both sides of the existing station.
+In February 2019, China Harbour Engineering Co.
+(CHEC) and their development partner Strategic Urban Development Alliance (SUDA) secured entitlements from the City of Oakland for a mixed-use transit-oriented development project on BART property, consisting of 382,460 square feet of office space, 762 residential units (240 of which will be affordable), and 75,000 square feet of retail space on approximately 5 acres The envisioned development will be located on both sides of the existing West Oakland station.
 The proposal focuses on greatly enhancing the station’s connection with the community by creating welcoming public places, active street frontages that prioritize the pedestrian experience and integrating the community focus on the arts.

 BART is working with the development team to ensure office is a significant component of the development in order to encourage travel patterns on the BART system that will help ease crowded trains at the peak travel times.

 BART’s Board of Directors approved an affordable housing policy in 2016, requiring a minimum of 20% of units produced through BART TOD projects be affordable.

 The proposed 240 unit affordable housing component of the West Oakland Station is still under development constitutes 31% of the total number of residential units proposed as part of this transit-oriented development.
 Given the Bay Area’s high cost of housing and living, affordable housing located at transit stations is a regional priority as identified in Plan Bay Area, the region’s Regional Transportation Plan/Sustainable Communities Strategy.